-Level 1 Food and Nutrition is an advantage.
+Level 1 Food and Nutrition and/or Health is an advantage.

 Why study Food and Nutrition?

 Nutrition is fundamental to developing a sense of well-being.
 The ability to effectively look after ourselves and our whānau and communities is a necessary life skill.
 Information about nutrition and healthy eating can be conflicting and confusing in our society today, and challenging for many.
 This course is based on the major focus of Food and Nutrition (Home Economics) and aims to empower students with the knowledge, understanding and skills they need to make good decisions for themselves regarding food choice and to understand the influences and determinants on their food choices from a community perspective.

 NB See also: Hospitality: Food Technology and Hospitality: Food and Beverage for other foods based course options

 All Internal Assessment tasks are written reports.